 - There are no ongoing agreements for typical employee benefits, such as a pension plan, insurance or paid time off.

-If a freelancer doesn't meet these criteria, they might need to be classified and paid as an employee.
+If a freelancer doesn’t meet these criteria, they might need to be classified and paid as an employee.
 Failure to do so means the business owner could be liable for employment taxes for that worker, including Social Security and Medicare taxes.
+It’s also worth noting that some states, such as California, have even stricter guidelines on independent contractor classification.

 2. Sexual harassment laws are becoming more specific.